billpg/HashBack/README.md

 Both participants will have had an established relationship by the time this exchange takes place and will have configured these details in advance.
 - The URL for the Initiator to make a POST request to the Issuer.
-  - The URL will need to be distinct enough to identify the Initiator to the Issuer, perhaps by including a user-id in the URL.
 - The URL for the Issuer to make a POST request back to the Initiator.

+Depending on the specific needs, it may be prudent to include a user-id parameter in these URLs, but that will be an implementation detail.

 ### Initiate